An empirical approach to selecting the first growing black hole seeds with JWST/NIRCam: Introduction

 Everything has changed with the successful launch of the \emph{James Webb Space Telescope} (\jwst).
 This infrared-optimized space telescope is sensitive enough to detect Eddington-limited $10^6$~\msun\ BHs to $z \approx 10$.
 Therefore, we urgently need an understanding of how to observationally identify these candidates within the \jwst\ data.
 A number of theoretical papers have explored various seed formation scenarios along with predictions for observable signatures with \jwst\ in continuum-selection \citep[e.g.,][]{Volonteri:2017,natarajanetal2017,pacuccietal2018,Valiante:2018,Latif:2018,Whalen:2020,Yung:2021} as well as emission-line selection \citep[e.g.,][]{Nakajima:2022}.

+We are motivated to revisit the observability of accreting seed BHs with \jwst\ for two reasons.
+First of all, nearly all of the existing predictions are based on some combination of \jwst/MIRI, deep X-ray data, and/or mid-to-far infrared luminosity.
+These latter two are out of reach for the foreseeable future (as we will argue below) while MIRI imaging is unlikely to be as deep as NIRCam imaging at first.
+Thus, we set out to create NIRCam-specific search criteria to be deployed in the coming months as deep field data at the requisite depths become available.
+Secondly, we employ a complementary empirical approach to the modeling papers referenced above.

-In this paper we explore a more empirical approach.
-We combine well-motivated mock galaxy catalogs built for \jwst\ \citep{Williams:2018} with observed AGN templates for low-mass, high Eddington-ratio galaxies to make detailed predictions for \jwst/NIRCAM color selections.
-We focus on NIRCAM specifically because it is most sensitive.
+We combine well-motivated mock galaxy catalogs built for \jwst\ \citep{Williams:2018} with observed lower-redshift AGN templates for low-mass, high Eddington-ratio galaxies to make detailed predictions for \jwst/NIRCAM color selection.
 We assume a sensitivity of AB$=30$~mag, motivated by upcoming deep field surveys like the Ultra-deep NIRCam and NIRSpec Observations Before the Epoch of Reionization (UNCOVER; PIs Labbe and Bezanson).
 We focus on the minimum detectable BH, with \mbh$\approx 10^6$~\msun\ radiating at its Eddington limit, at $z \sim 7-10$.

 We will describe our assumed spectral energy distribution (SED) for accreting BHs in \S \ref{sec:AGNSED}, and the mock galaxy catalog in \S \ref{sec:galaxy}.
 Putting these together, we demonstrate the color space occupied by low-mass AGN in \S \ref{sec:colorbox}, and then discuss the possible implications of finding these populations in \S \ref{sec:discussion}.
 Throughout, we assume a standard flat $\Lambda$CDM cosmology with $H_0 = 67.7$~km~s$^{-1}$~Mpc$^{-1}$ and $\Omega_M = 0.31$ \citep{Planck:2020}.